estrogen-gaming/bouncer/README.md

 > [!TIP]
 >
 > To get more detailed information about those fields, [src/config.ts](src/config.ts) file can be checked.
-It contains detailed comments and informations about all configuration fields.
+It contains detailed comments and information about all configuration fields.

 ```yaml
 database: data/db # Folder to save database files in